workleap/wl-extensions-openapi/README.md

 OpenAPI Spec generation filters:
 - Display OperationId in SwaggerUI
 - Extract Type schema from TypedResult endpoint response types.
+- Ensure that non-nullable properties are marked as required in the OpenAPI document.
 It is no longer necessary to add `[Required]` attributes to object properties.
-- Ensure that non-nullable properties are marked as required in the OpenAPI document
 - (Optional) Fallback to use controller name as OperationId when there is no OperationId explicitly defined for the endpoint.

 Roslyn Analyzers to help validate usage typed responses: